n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.circleci.md

 # CircleCI

-[CircleCI](https://circleci.com/){:target=_blank .external-link} node allows you to automate work in the CircleCI platform and integrate CircleCI with other applications. n8n has built-in support for a wide range of CircleCI features, which includes basic operations like getting and triggering pipelines.
+CircleCI node allows you to automate work in the CircleCI platform and integrate CircleCI with other applications. n8n has built-in support for a wide range of CircleCI features, which includes basic operations like getting and triggering pipelines.

 On this page, you'll find a list of operations the CircleCI node supports and links to more resources.